A groupoid rack and spatial surfaces: A groupoid rack

-We show some examples of a groupoid rack.
-The first two examples below show that a multiple group rack introduced in \cite{Ishii-Matsuzaki-Murao2020} and a heap rack introduced in \cite{Saito-Zappala2023} are groupoid racks in our sense.
+We show some examples of groupoid racks.
+The first two examples below show that a multiple group rack introduced in \cite{Ishii-Matsuzaki-Murao2020} and a heap rack introduced in \cite{Saito-Zappala2024} are regarded as groupoid racks in our sense.